-While sensory kids might have attention problems, typically developing kids are also learning to work with the distractions of multi-sensorial input to focus on tasks.
+While sensory kids might have attention problems, typically developing kids are also learning to work with the distractions of multi-sensory input to focus on tasks.
 You might see visual inattention that causes a child to skip words when copying from a book.
 You might see them forget to put their homework folder in their backpack at the end of the school day.
 It’s kind of like a jumble of beads in where all of the colors are so distracting that it’s hard to pull out the ones that are most important.
 Then the beads spill and you’ve got a disorganized mess to deal with on top of everything else that needs to happen in your day.

 Other reasons for being inattentive: